anton-g/blog/content/blog/git-switch-and-restore/index.md

 To change to an existing branch today we use `git checkout [branch-name]` or if we pass the `--branch` flag we can create the branch at the same time (`git checkout --branch [branch-name]`).

-With `git switch` the process is very similar, to change branch we just pass it the branch name:
+With `git switch` the process is very similar, to change branch we pass it the branch name:

 ```shell
 ➜ git switch another-branch